gulmezmerve/Machine_Learning/KNN/README.MD.txt

-#K Neighbors Classifier
+#K-Nearest Neighbours

-Using Sklearn Framework, KNN algorithm is impelemented on opt-digits dataset.
+Using opt-digits dataset